Muncy Cemetery

 Today, Oldham County is a close-knit community known for its western heritage and beautiful landscapes.
 It continues to thrive economically while preserving its historical roots, making it an attractive destination for visitors and residents alike.

-This timeline provides a condensed summary of the historical journey of Oldham County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Oldham County, Texas.